-Tony Frank is president of Colorado State University, where he is proud to work closely with faculty, staff, students and alumni.
-He was appointed president of the university in 2009, following roles as interim president, provost and senior vice president.
+Tony Frank is chancellor of the Colorado State University system, where he is proud to work closely with faculty, staff, students, and alumni.
+He served as CSU’s president for 10 years, following roles as provost and vice president for research.

 He has served on several federal panels and was awarded the Carl J. Norden Distinguished Teaching Award at both Colorado State and Oregon State University.
 His research interests have included toxicologic and infectious disease pathology, and he has authored and co-authored numerous scientific publications.